CodeIgniter-Chinese/codeigniter4-user-guide/source/incoming/routing.rst

 .. important:: While the ``add()`` method is convenient, it is recommended to always use the HTTP-verb-based
     routes, described below, as it is more secure.
-It will also provide a slight performance increase, since only routes that match the current request method are stored, resulting in less routes to scan through when trying to find a match.
+It will also provide a slight performance increase, since only routes that match the current request method are stored, resulting in fewer routes to scan through when trying to find a match.

 Custom Placeholders